Detecting long-range dependence in non-stationary time series: Locally stationary long-range dependent processes

 In order to further visualize some properties of these kinds of locally stationary long-memory models we introduce for every fixed $u \in [0,1]$ the stationary process

-One can show that condition (\ref{apprpsi}) implies the existence of bounded functions $y_i:[0,1] \rightarrow \mathbb{R}$ $(i=1,2)$ such that the approximations \bea |\Cov(X_t(u),X_{t+k}(u))| \sim y_1(u)k^{2d_0(u)-1} \quad \text{as } k \rightarrow \infty \eea and
+One can show that condition (\ref{apprpsi}) implies the existence of bounded functions $y_i:[0,1] \rightarrow \boldsymbol{\mathbb{R}^{+}}$ $(i=1,2)$ such that the approximations \be |\Cov(X_t(u),X_{t+k}(u))| \sim y_1(u)k^{2d_0(u)-1} \quad \text{as } k \rightarrow \infty \ee and

 hold [see \cite{palole2010} for details].
-Consequently, the autocovariance function $\gamma(u,k)=\Cov(X_0(u),X_k(u))$ is not absolutely summable if the function $a(u)$ in \eqref{apprpsi} is not vanishing, and in this case the time varying spectral density $f(u,\lambda)$ has a pole at $\lambda=0$ for any $u \in [0,1]$ for which $d_0(u)$ is positive.

-In the framework of these long-range dependent locally stationary processes we now investigate the null hypothesis that the time-varying ``long memory'' parameter $d_0(u)$ vanishes for all $u \in [0,1]$, i.e. there is no long-range dependence in the locally stationary process $X_{t,T}$.
-Since the function $d_0$ is continuous and non-negative we obtain that the hypotheses
+Consequently, the autocovariances $\gamma_k(u,k)=\Cov(X_0(u),X_k(u))$ are not absolutely summable if the function $a(u)$ in \eqref{apprpsi} is not vanishing, and in this case the time varying spectral density $f(u,\lambda)$ has a pole at $\lambda=0$ for any $u \in [0,1]$ for which $d_0(u)$ is positive.
+Note that in general the statements \eqref{cond1} and \eqref{cond2} are not equivalent [see \cite{yong1974} for a discussion of this problem in the stationary case]. \\ In the framework of these long-range dependent locally stationary processes we now investigate the null hypothesis that the time-varying ``long memory'' parameter $d_0(u)$ vanishes for all $u \in [0,1]$, i.e. there is no long-range dependence in the locally stationary process $X_{t,T}$. {The alternative is defined by the property that the function $d_0$ is nonnegative on the interval $[0,1]$ and positive on a subset of positive Lebesgue measure.} Since the function $d_0$ is continuous and non-negative we obtain that the hypotheses

 are equivalent to

 where the quantity $F$ is defined by